The Propositional Logic of Team Properties: Introduction

 \subsection{Substitutionality and logics}

-Dependence logic and its variants have some nice properties such as compactness, Löwenheim-Skolem properties \cite{Vaeaenaenen2007} and that first-order consequences of theories can be axiomatized \cite{Kontinen2013} to name a few.
-But they are not substitutional; for example where $\dep(x)$ is the dependence atom with only one free variable, intuitively stating that there is only one value of $x$ in the team, i.e., that $x$ is constant.
+Dependence Logic and its variants have some desirable properties such as compactness, Löwenheim-Skolem properties \cite{Vaeaenaenen2007} and that first-order consequences of theories can be axiomatised \cite {Kontinen2013} to name a few.
+But they are not substitutional; for example, in Propositional Dependence Logic, $p \lor p \vDash p$ holds as usual.
+However, substituting the dependence atom $\dep(p)$ for $p$ in the entailment invalidates it: The intuitive meaning of $\dep(p)$ is that the propositional variable $p$ is assigned a constant value.
+The team $X=\{s,s'\}$, where $s(p)=0$ and $s'(p)=1$ satisfies $\dep(p)\lor\dep(p)$ as the team can be split into two singleton teams in which the propositional variable $p$ has constant values.
+However, $X$ does not satisfy $\dep(p)$ and the entailment is therefore invalid.

-In general, a logic is substitutional if $\varphi \vDash \psi$ implies $\phi[\sigma/p] \vDash \psi[\sigma/p]$, i.e., an entailment does not break by substituting a formula $\sigma$ for an atom $p$.
+In general, a logic is substitutional if $\varphi \vDash \psi$ implies $\phi[\sigma/p] \vDash \psi[\sigma/p]$, i.e., an entailment is not invalidated by substituting a formula $\sigma$ for an atom $p$.
 Substitutionality was already used by Bolzano to define the concept of validity.
-In \cite{Bolzano1837} Bolzano defines \emph{universally valid propositions} as propositions with all their variants true.
+In \cite[§147]{Bolzano1837} Bolzano defines \emph{universally valid propositions} as propositions with all their variants true.
 In his terminology a variant is nothing but a substitutional instance.
 Bolzano, and many after him, thus took substitutionality not only as an important property for a logic, but as the basic principle for the concept of logical validity.

-Any attempt to algebraise a logic that is not substitutional will not work in the strict sense since the elements of the algebraic structure need to be partitioned, or divided, into different types.
-Indeed, the examples of algebraisations of variants of propositional dependence logic that appear in the literature \cite{Quadrellaro2021,Quadrellaro2020,Bezhanishvili2021} all introduce additional predicates on the resulting algebras in order to partition the elements into different types.

-The powerset lift of the Tarskian semantics to team semantics, as in \eqref{eq:powerset}, could be blamed for the lack of substitutionality in Dependence logic.
-In fact, any specific lift will limit the possible denotations of atoms and the resulting logics will not, in general, be substitutional.
+Any attempt to give algebraic semantics to a logic that lacks substitutionality will necessarily fail in the strict sense used in abstract algebraic logic \cite{Font16}.
+In this setting, algebraic structures are treated with a uniform domain and classified by equational statements.
+Any such categorisation is necessarily closed under substitution.
+In non-substitutional logics, however, formulas may exhibit type-sensitive behaviour, meaning that formulas with syntactically similar structure may belong to semantically distinct categories.
+Some approaches to deal with this for team logics that are \emph{downward closed} have been developed adjusting the algebraic semantics \cite{Bezhanishvili2021,Quadrellaro2020,Quadrellaro2021, Puncochar2017,Puncochar2021}.
+These are described in Section \ref{subsub: others approaches}.